yongmingli/CMPE195/README.md

 ## CONTENTS
 1. Project Structure
 2. Application Stack
-3. Making Changes to the Repository
-4. Development Environment Requirements
+3. Development Environment Requirements
-5. Starting Node Server
+4. Starting Node Server
-6. Deploying Application Online (to Heroku)
+5. Deploying Application Online (to Heroku)
-7. TODO

 ## 1. Project Structure
 The project is organized as such: